Fasosnql/nextjs-starter/README.md

 `$ npm run dev` - run app default on port `5200`

-You can change port on config.js file in filed `serverConfig.devPort`
+You can change port on config.js file in field `serverConfig.devPort`